September 30, 2003

 There was a bit of hoopla last week as the media seized upon findings by some University of Toronto researchers that morning sickness is probably both a physiological and a psychological condition.
 This allowed the media to bandy about the expression "all in the mind" and whip up a bit of outrage among pregnant women, who angrily deny that they are merely imagining the nausea.

-claimed that pregnant women overstate the severity of their nausea (I am unable to find a link to the actual research):
+The two female researchers apparently claimed that pregnant women overstate the severity of their nausea (I am unable to find a link to the actual research):

 The study involved 500 women seeking medical help for morning sickness.